stevenbenner/jquery-xhr-upload-queue/README.md

 * Lightweight and memory efficient
 * Works with large files
 * No dependencies other than jQuery core (1.7+).
-* Entirely free and open source.
+* Entirely free and open source

 ## Usage
 You'll find using this plugin a bit more complicated than some of the other options, since this plugin doesn't build the UI for you.